 Share this Post

-Once again, we’re hearing a lot about “bulletproof” film for windows.
-In theory these low-cost aftermarket plastic treatments give existing tempered glass windows the ability to stop speeding bullets.
+Once again, we’re hearing a lot about security film for windows.
 Schools are especially interested in these films, which are often advertised as a viable DIY bullet-proofing solution for facilities with tight budgets.
+However, while window security film can be part of a comprehensive plan to harden your building security, it does not provide meaningful ballistic protection.

 In the past, we have not found any security film products that verifiably performed as described.
 (In contrast, UL-rated bullet-resistant components and systems are always tested under rigorous and reproducible conditions by an established NRTL.)